Developer Notes¶

 The project uses Just as its command runner.
 Just is a modern alternative to Make, specifically designed for developer workflows.

-in the project root defines commands for development tasks.
+The justfile in the project root defines commands for development tasks.

 Example usage: